Aviteus/kataWemanity/README.md

 So I create the model.Now i had text and I see that their are missing things in the Model.
 I add methods and variable to the model.

+The test fail so i correct the model